next-book/dev-book/content/where-i-lived-and-what-i-lived-for.md

 Let us spend our lives in conceiving then.
 The poet or the artist never yet had so fair and noble a design but some of his posterity at least could accomplish it.</p>
 <p>Let us spend one day as deliberately as Nature, and not be thrown off the track by every nutshell and mosquito’s wing that falls on the rails.
-Let us rise early and fast, or break fast, gently and without perturbation; let company come and let company go, let the bells ring and the children cry⁠—determined to make a day of it.
+Let us rise early and fast, or break fast, gently and without perturbation; let company come and let company go, let the bells ring and the children cry—determined to make a day of it.
 Why should we knock under and go with the stream?
 Let us not be upset and overwhelmed in that terrible rapid and whirlpool called a dinner, situated in the meridian shallows.
 Weather this danger and you are safe, for the rest of the way is down hill.